 What are Pearls and where do they come from?

-How are pearls made?
+How are pearls formed?

 The process of growing a pearl is a delicate one.
 The pearl technician is required to spend several years learning the subtle art of inserting a nucleus.
 Meanwhile, the oyster requires two years to grow from its initial spat stage through to the point where it is ready to receive the nuclei.
 Once the nucleus has been inserted it takes a further two to three years for a pearl to form.